kamalnathlp/Face-Recognition/README.md

 # Face-Detection
-Using Tensor Flow and Keras, a person is identified and name is displayed.
+Using Tensor Flow, a person is identified and name is displayed.